k4cg/nichtparasoup/README.md

 when you start nichtparasoup

-* fill up cache by startup (150 imageurls cached by default)
+* fill up cache by startup (30 imageurls cached per defined crawler by default)
 * starts up the webserver
 * point your browser to the configured `localhost:5000/`
 * startpage will request single image randomly by `/get` and show them